ME-ICA/tedana/docs/faq.rst

 Can I combine multiband (simultaneous multislice) with multi-echo fMRI?
 ```````````````````````````````````````````````````````````````````````
-Yes, these techniques are completely seperate.
+Yes, these techniques are complementary.
 Mutliband fMRI leads to collecting multiple slices within a volume  simultaneouly, while multi-echo
 fMRI is instead related to collecting multiple unique volumes.
 These techniques can be combined to reduce the TR in a multi-echo sequence.